LeeSwindell/example-QM/README.md

-# example-Quantum-Mechanics
+# Quantum Mechanics Labs
-If you're wondering what sorts of programming a physics undergrad does, look here.
-These were the labs from 'Applications of Quantum Mechanics.'
+These were the labs from 'Applications of Quantum Mechanics,' a course I took at Cornell.
+This was my first introduction to programming.
+For the most part, these labs were about taking knowledge I already had and converting it into a useful format for computing.
+The challenge was figuring out how to model problems that I understood on paper into a numerical method that could be used to calculate and simulate problems that stubbornly reject closed-form solutions.